jarulraj/sqlcheck/README.md

 ## What Is SQLCheck?

-SQLCheck automates the detection of common anti-patterns in SQL queries.
+`sqlcheck` automates the detection of common anti-patterns in SQL queries.
 Such anti-patterns often increase the time taken to run the queries on a database management system.
 Addressing these anti-patterns will, therefore, help improve the runtime performance of the queries.

-This tool targets **all major SQL dialects**.
+`sqlcheck` targets **all major SQL dialects**.

+For development updates on `sqlcheck` and general news on <a href="https://www.cs.cmu.edu/~jarulraj/pages/research.html">next generation self-driving database systems</a>, consider following me at <a class="twitter-follow-button" href="https://twitter.com/joy_arulraj">@joy_arulraj</a>.

 ## Interactive Demo